2021–22 Australian region cyclone season: Other systems

-The Australian Bureau of Meteorology first noted the formation of a possible low-pressure system to the southwest of the island of Sumatra by 4 November.
-This forecast was materialized when the BoM started to track a weak tropical low outside the Western Region on 9 November, while located at 400 km to the north-northeast of the Cocos Islands.
+The BoM first noted the formation of a possible low-pressure system to the southwest of the island of Sumatra by 4 November.
+This forecast was materialized when the bureau started to track a weak tropical low outside the Western Region on 9 November, while located at 400 km to the north-northeast of the Cocos Islands.
 It then entered the region by the next day while tracking slowly towards the island.
 Environmental conditions were analyzed to be unfavorable for further development and as such, the BoM only forecast a "very low" chance of the low becoming a tropical cyclone.
 The tropical low then passed to the south of the archipelago before turning westwards and exiting the basin into the South-West Indian Ocean region by 14 November.

+It meandered over the same area and dissipated on 3 January.

 On 22 January, a weak tropical low formed north of the Timor Sea.
 It was moving east before it changed to west.
 The system was last noted on 25 January.

 On 23 January, the BoM reported that a tropical low had formed in the northwestern portion of the basin.
 The system moved in a westward direction until it was last tracked on 25 January, when it had exited the basin and moved into the South-West Indian Ocean.
 At its peak intensity in the Australian region, the BoM estimated the system's minimum atmospheric pressure as 1003 hPa.
 The MFR began tracking the system, with the system intensifying into Moderate Tropical Storm Batsirai on 27 January.

+On 28 May, the BoM reported that a tropical low formed to the southwest of Christmas Island.
+The JTWC classified the disturbance as a subtropical cyclone in an unofficial bulletin and called it Invest 92S the next day.
+On 30 May, the agency issued a short bulletin warning that the cyclone could directly hit the region of Pilbara in the west of the country.
+However, the low started to weaken, and the BoM last noted the low on the next day.